The Québec maritime Blog

 Here are three interactive activities for children that focus on the majestic St. Lawrence and that lit up my daughter’s eyes when we tried them.
 These were our favourites, but I didn’t know anything about them until we road-tripped in the maritime regions of Québec this summer.
 I highly recommend all three if you’re travelling as a family in Côte-Nord and Gaspésie.

-Touch tank on Grande Basque Island, in Sept-Îles
+Touch pool on Grande Basque Island, in Sept-Îles

 During the workshop, you will be introduced to the world of starfish, gastropods, crabs and sea cucumbers while being given the opportunity to touch and hold these organisms.
 Fun for all ages!

-Exploramer: A permanent exhibit, touch tanks and activities
+Exploramer: A permanent exhibit, touch pools and activities

 As soon as I set foot in the Exploramer science museum in Sainte-Anne-des-Monts, I knew that this centre is a must-see for anyone visiting the Gaspé Peninsula.
 Two different types of sea excursions are offered during which you can either participate in hauling in crab and whelk traps or become an oceanographer and collect data (salinity, turbidity, acidity, tagging, etc.).
 This “sea lab” allows visitors to actively participate in studying the marine environment, since the data gathered during the excursion will be compiled by biologists.
 You can also put on a pair of waders and take advantage of the low tide to investigate what fish and other organisms have been caught in the fyke net along the shore.